 In the same population of patients (ADHD and co-occurring mood or anxiety disorder), treatment of the ADHD often results in significant improvement in co-occurring conditions.
-Many patients with ADHD must work extremely hard just to get through their day without any significant problems (they must make lists, check and re-check things to catch careless mistakes, they spend a lot of time looking for misplaced items, they struggle to keep up with coworkers or with keeping the house in order).
+Many patients must work extremely hard just to get through their day without any significant problems (they must make lists, check and re-check things to catch careless mistakes, they spend a lot of time looking for misplaced items, they struggle to keep up with coworkers or with keeping the house in order).
 Because of this, patients often become overwhelmed, depressed, or anxious; many self-medicate with alcohol and/or drugs.

 If you have been living with your symptoms for a long time, you might feel that you don’t need to treat them.
 You have learned to cope.
 But with treatment, you could function even better at work, at home, and with your relationships.
 Remember, our goal is to help you attain 100% functionality.

 Why is it Important to Treat Adult ADHD?